Tado thermostat review

 Since Tado uses your location to determine whether or not the heating should be on, you don't need a set a schedule.
 Nor do you need to worry when your schedule changes unexpectedly: Tado will make sure the house isn't heated unnecessarily and that it's always warming up before you get home.

-This is one reason to opt for Tado over Nest.
-Nest doesn't use geolocation at all, and only basic sensing to work out if you've left the house while the heating is still on.
+Nest added a similar feature in 2016, which it calls Home/Away assist.
+Prior to this it used basic sensing to work out if you've left the house while the heating is still on.

 How does Tado work?